h-connor/OneLifeHardcore7DaysMod/readme.md

 * Increased the breakchance of all safes by an additional 5-24% depending on the chest (Secure Hardened chests are 99%)
 * Environments are harsher, with more slightly harsher temperatures !
 * Every biome has a 1% chance for an *extremely* harsh condition
-* Slightly reduced the probability of the spawnrate of birds nests

-The following adjustments have been made to skills